Education: My Vision for the Future

 Transitioning from Academia to Tech

-Moving Further: Curious about how the internet stitches together data and interfaces, I started learning about website data architectures, then progressed to big data, and gradually to data engineering.
+Moving Further: Curious about how the internet stitches together data and interfaces, I started learning about web data architectures, then progressed to big data, and gradually to data engineering.
 Each step was like a new door opening, broadening my understanding of the vast potential of data.

 Generative AI – The Frontier: Since early 2023, I’ve been immersed in the intriguing world of Generative AI.
 This thrilling field is ripe with potential, poised to revolutionize our interactions with technology and how we harness its capabilities.